Brad Phillips (artist)

-Brad Phillips (born 1974 in Toronto, Canada) is a contemporary Canadian artist and writer.
-He is best known for his work around subjects like mental illness, suicide, fakery, addiction and pop culture.
-His first book of short stories, Essays and Fictions, was published in 2019.
-His first novel, You Don't Have to Die will be published by Tyrant Books in 2021.
+Brad Phillips (born 1974 in Toronto, Canada) is an artist, author, essayist and critic.
+His work, both visual and written, confronts the unreliable nature of source and narrator.

+Phillips takes advantage of the audience’s misguided tendency to associate the artist and author with the work they produce, and exploits this flaw in perception to expose the ways we construct self and truth.

 Life and education

 Phillips grew up in the Toronto suburbs of Pickering and Scarborough.
-He resided in Vancouver between 2002 and 2013 and currently lives in Miami Beach, Florida.
+He lived in Vancouver between 2002 and 2013 and currently lives in Miami Beach, Florida.

 He is married to the artist and poet Cristine Brache.

 Artwork

 Aesthetically, Phillips is noted for his photorealist style and often references his own photographs to compose his paintings.
 He is known for his dark and often sinister imagery as well as text-based works, many of which include literary references.
 He often employs satire, autobiography, and black humor in his paintings.
-Phillips tends not to contextualize his work or speak about his intentions.

-Phillips has had notable solo exhibitions at James Fuentes LLC (New York), Division Gallery (Toronto), Fierman Gallery (New York), Wallspace Gallery (New York), Monte Clark Gallery (Vancouver and Toronto), Residence Gallery (London, UK), Groeflin Maag Galerie (Zurich), Galerie ZK (Berlin), and at the Liste 07 Young Art Fair (Basel).
-His 2013 exhibition at Louis B. James Gallery was listed as one of the top 100 Fall shows by Modern Painters (magazine).
-His 2019 exhibition at Harper's Books was listed as one 18 shows not to miss in New York on Artnet, and was critic's picks in Artforum.
+Phillips has had solo exhibitions at James Fuentes LLC (New York), Division Gallery (Toronto), Fierman Gallery (New York), Wallspace Gallery (New York), Monte Clark Gallery (Vancouver and Toronto), Residence Gallery (London, UK), Groeflin Maag Galerie (Zurich), Galerie ZK (Berlin), and at the Liste 07 Young Art Fair (Basel).
+His 2013 exhibition at Louis B. James Gallery was listed as one of the top 100 Fall shows by Modern Painters.
 His work has also been included in group exhibitions at the Contemporary Art Gallery, the Museum of Comic and Cartoon Art, The Museum of Contemporary Canadian Art, and in Guy Maddin's "The Keyhole Project" at the Beursschouwburg in Belgium and has been shown at international art fairs, including the Armory Show in New York, the NADA Fair in Miami, the Toronto International Art Fair and others.

 Phillips, representing Western Canada, was a finalist in the RBC Canadian Painting Competition in 2004.
-Phillips' artwork has been featured in The New York Times, Mousse Magazine, Blackbook, frieze, Carte Blanche Volume II, The Walrus.
+Phillips' artwork has appeared in The New York Times, Mousse Magazine, Blackbook, frieze, Carte Blanche Volume II, The Walrus.
 In 2017, Phillips began a conceptual t-shirt project that has become a minor online phenomenon.